The Sarn farmers

 Recruitment for Sarn Farms

-We recruited experienced growers who can establish their new enterprises quickly and soon be thriving.
+We have recruited experienced growers who can establish their new enterprises and thrive quickly.

 Applicants had: